-(23) A Member State may be deemed not to be compliant with the relevant Union acquis as regards the use of operating support under this Fund if it has failed to fulfil its obligations under the Treaties in the area, of security if there is a clear risk of a serious breach by the Member State of the Union’s values when implementing the acquis on security or if an evaluation report under the Schengen evaluation and monitoring mechanism identified deficiencies in the relevant area.
+(23) A Member State may be deemed not to be compliant with the relevant Union acquis as regards the use of operating support under the Fund if it has failed to fulfil its obligations under the Treaties in the area of security, if there is a clear risk of a serious breach by that Member State of Union values when implementing the acquis on security, or if an evaluation report under the Schengen evaluation and monitoring mechanism laid down in Council Regulation (EU) No 1053/2013 has identified deficiencies in the relevant area.

-(24) The Fund should reflect the need for increased flexibility and simplification while respecting requirements in terms of predictability, and ensuring a fair and transparent distribution of resources to meet the objectives laid down in this Regulation.
+(24) The Fund should address the need for increased flexibility and simplification, while respecting requirements for predictability, and ensure that there is a fair and transparent distribution of resources to meet the objectives laid down in this Regulation.
 The implementation of the Fund should be guided by the principles of efficiency, effectiveness, relevance, coherence, Union added value and quality of spending.
 Furthermore, the Fund should be implemented in the most effective and user-friendly manner possible.

-(25) This Regulation should establish the initial amounts to Member States calculated on the basis of criteria laid down in Annex I.
+(25) This Regulation should establish the initial amounts for Member States’ programmes, calculated on the basis of the criteria laid down in Annex I.

-(26) These initial amounts should form the basis for Member States’ long-term investments in security.
-To take account of changes in internal and external security threats or in the baseline situation, an additional amount should be allocated to the Member States at mid-term based on the latest available statistical data, as set out in the distribution key, taking into account the state of programme implementation.
+(26) The initial amounts for Member States’ programmes should form the basis for Member States’ long-term investments in security.
+To take account of changes in internal and external security threats or to the baseline situation, an additional amount should be allocated to the Member States at the mid-term of the programming period and should be based on the most recent available statistical data, as set out in Annex I, taking into account the state of Member States’ programme implementation.

-(27) As challenges in the area of security are constantly evolving, there is a need to adapt the allocation of funding to changes in internal and external security threats and steer funding towards the priorities with the highest added value for the Union.
-To respond to pressing needs, changes in policy and Union priorities and to steer funding towards actions with a high level of Union added value, part of the funding will be periodically allocated to specific actions, Union actions and emergency assistance via a thematic facility.
+(27) As challenges in the area of security are constantly evolving, there is a need to adapt the allocation of funding to changes in internal and external security threats and a need to steer funding towards the priorities with the highest Union added value.
+To respond to pressing needs and to changes in policy and Union priorities, and to steer funding towards actions with a high level of Union added value, part of the funding should be periodically allocated, via a thematic facility, to specific actions, Union actions and emergency assistance.

-(28) Member States should be encouraged to use part of their programme allocation to fund actions listed in Annex IV benefiting from a higher Union contribution, primarily because of their significant Union added value or their high importance for the Union.
+(28) Member States should be encouraged to use part of their programme allocation to fund the actions listed in Annex IV by benefiting from a greater Union contribution, primarily because of their significant Union added value or their high importance for the Union.

-(29) Part of the available resources under the Fund could also be distributed for the implementation of specific actions which require cooperative effort amongst Member States or where new developments in the Union require additional funding to be made available to one or more Member States.
-These specific actions should be defined by the Commission in its work programmes.
+(29) Part of the available resources under the Fund could also be allocated to the implementation of specific actions which require cooperation among Member States, or to the implementation of specific actions in situations where new developments in the Union require additional funding to be made available to one or more Member States.
+The Commission should set out those specific actions in its work programmes.

-(30) The Fund should contribute to supporting operating costs related to internal security and enable Member States to maintain capabilities which are crucial to the Union as a whole.
-Such support consists of full reimbursement of a selection of specific costs related to the objectives under the Fund and should form an integral part of the Member States’ programmes.
+(30) The Fund should contribute to supporting operating costs that relate to internal security in order to enable Member States to maintain capabilities which are crucial to the Union as a whole.
+Such support would consist of full reimbursement of a selection of specific costs that relate to the objectives of the Fund and should form an integral part of the Member States’ programmes.